 For example, the Washington Board of Nursing renews licenses according to birthdays and even/odd years.
 So if you apply for that license too early, you may end up having to renew before you even start work, if your birthday falls within the board’s criteria for renewal.

 Another example is Colorado.
 The renewal rules are strict, but if you obtain a license within the 120-day period before your renewal would be due, you are exempt from having to re-apply.

 Read and re-read the application checklists, renewal rules, and any time period stipulations for the license.
 This is also important when it comes to reading the requirements for fingerprinting and background checks.

 The amount it costs to apply varies from state to state and you are going to find the information by searching each specific board of nursing for associated application fees.
 There are also charges for fingerprints/background checks, license verification, official transcripts, and possibly any required education that you have not completed.
 Plan for these payments in advance and avoid the hit to your bank account.

 But, wait!
 We have good news!
-Most agencies will reimburse you for all of the associated costs for obtaining a license.
+Most agencies reimburse you for all the associated costs of obtaining a license.
 This must be included in your contract.
 You can negotiate this with your recruiter.
 You will only be paid back for the state in which you are taking a contract.
 If your agency isn’t willing to reimburse you, it may be worth finding checking out other agencies to see if they will help absorb the costs.